Canon 1D X Comparison Review

 The Canon EOS-1D X is a DSLR (Digital Single Lens Reflex) camera that was officially introduced in October 2011 and is equipped with a full frame sensor.
 It offers a resolution of 17.9 megapixel.

-The Canon 1D X has a Camera Elo of 1977.
+Is the Canon 1D X a good camera?
+The 1DX has a Camera Elo of 1980.
 This rating puts the 1DX among the top 40 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (full frame cameras), the 1DX falls below average.
+In terms of its sensor size category (full frame cameras), the 1DX ranks below average.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Canon 1D X|